Kanjirito/simple-manga-downloader/USAGE.md

 SMD down manga_url --check
 ```

+**Warning:**
+*Using `-c/--check` or `-i/--ignore-input` with manga that resets chapter numbers for each Volume/Season might cause unexpected behaviour.*

-Ignore the data saver config setting for this download (Mangadex only):
+Overwrite the data saver config setting for this run (Mangadex only):
 ```
 SMD down manga_url --data-saver true
 SMD down manga_url --data-saver false
 ```

-Overwrite the config file language setting (has to be a valid code or it will not proceed):
+Overwrite the config file language setting for this run (has to be a valid code or it will not proceed, Mangadex only):
 ```
 SMD down manga_url --language en
 SMD down manga_url --language es